jayminwest/TeachNicheOfficial/ai_docs/issues/infinite-api-calls-lessons-page.md

 ## Issue Description

 The lessons page is making repeated API calls to `/api/lessons` in an infinite loop, causing excessive server load and potential performance issues for users.
 The API endpoint is being called repeatedly even after the initial data has been loaded.
+The lessons are being retrieved correctly and are visible to the user, but only for a split second before the page refreshes again, creating a poor user experience.

 ### Error Pattern
 ```